0916dhkim/vscode-devcontainer-tutorial/README.md

 ```

 Here we can find an yaml alias again.
 This time,
-we are taking `default-environment` as a whole
-without overriding any value.
+we are taking `default-environment` as-is, without overriding any value.

 ```yaml
 ports: